xingyaoww/mint-bench/README.md

 **Analyze result**: You can use the notebook `scripts/notebook/analyze_output.ipynb` to analyze the model you evaluated and reproduce tables and figures from the paper.

-**Visualize the results**: The following code will start a streamlit-based visualizer to visualize your directory.
+**Visualize the results**: The following code will starts a streamlit-based visualizer to visualize your directory.
 ```bash
 streamlit run scripts/visualizer.py -- --data_dir data/outputs
 ```